 Here are the rest of the REW plots:

 The bad news is that distortion at 40 Hz is about 10%.
 Yikes!
-But it’s down to 1% by 60 Hz, and higher bass distortion is typical of speakers, the exception being planar magnetic headphones.
+But it’s down to 1% by 50-60 Hz, which would be great for headphones, quite rare for speakers.

-I’ve always been happy with the bass response in this room.
-25 Hz is audible, even if attenuated.
-But seeing these measurements, I’ll bet that if I got a subwoofer to handle everything below 60 Hz, it might reduce overall distortion.
+I’ve always been happy with the bass response in this room after I treated it.
+25 Hz is audible, if attenuated.
+But seeing these measurements, it seems that getting a subwoofer to handle everything below 60 Hz could “unload” the Magnepans and reduce overall distortion.
 I don’t want more bass, but tighter cleaner bass is always A GOOD THING.
-I’ll have to look into that!

 Initial impulse response is near zero in about 3 milliseconds, and you can see the reflections at 5 and 10 ms.